-What should I avoid while taking Pulmicort Turbuhaler?Avoid exposing the eyes to the medication.
+What should I avoid while taking Pulmicort Turbuhaler?Avoid exposing your eyes to the medication.

 Avoid exposure to infectious diseases such as chickenpox and measles.
 If you are exposed, contact your doctor immediately.

-What are possible food and drug interactions associated with Pulmicort Turbuhaler?If Pulmicort Turbuhaler is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
-It is especially important to check with your doctor before combining Pulmicort Turbuhaler with the following: clarithromycin, erythromycin, itraconazole, ketoconazole.
+What are possible food and drug interactions associated with Pulmicort Turbuhaler?If Pulmicort Turbuhaler is used with certain other drugs, the effects of either could be increased, decreased, or altered.
+It is especially important to check with your doctor before combining Pulmicort Turbuhaler with the following: clarithromycin, erythromycin, itraconazole, or ketoconazole.

 What are the possible side effects of Pulmicort Turbuhaler?Side effects cannot be anticipated.
 If any develop or change in intensity, tell your doctor as soon as possible.
 Only your doctor can determine if it is safe for you to continue taking this drug.

-Side effects may include: aching joints, back pain, cough, fever, flu-like symptoms, fungal infection in mouth, headache, indigestion, nasal and sinus inflammation, pain, respiratory infection, sore throat, weakness
+Side effects may include: aching joints, back pain, cough, fever, "flu-like" symptoms, fungal infection in the mouth, headache, indigestion, nasal (nose) and sinus inflammation, pain, respiratory infection, sore throat, weakness

-Can I receive Pulmicort Turbuhaler if I am pregnant or breastfeeding?Pulmicort does not appear to harm the developing infant during pregnancy.
+Can I receive Pulmicort Turbuhaler if I am pregnant or breastfeeding?Pulmicort Turbuhaler does not appear to harm the developing baby during pregnancy.
 Nevertheless, the possibility for harm cannot be ruled out.
 This medication should be used during pregnancy only if it is clearly needed.

-Steroids pass into breast milk and could affect the nursing infant.
-Discuss with your doctor whether to discontinue breastfeeding or stop taking Pulmicort Turbuhaler.
+Steroids pass into breast milk and could affect the breastfeeding baby.
+Discuss with your doctor whether to discontinue breastfeeding or stop using Pulmicort Turbuhaler.